dalelane/app-connect-tekton-pipeline/README.md

 To avoid needing to store credentials in git with your application code, the pipeline retrieves credentials from Kubernetes secrets.
 When [configuring the pipeline for your application](#configuring-the-pipeline-for-your-app-connect-enterprise-application) you need to specify the secrets it should use to do this.

+## Tests

+If you have a [test project](https://www.ibm.com/docs/en/app-connect/12.0?topic=tests-running-integration) for your App Connect application, the pipeline can run this test as well.

+Provide the name of your test project in the pipeline config, and your tests will be run after the BAR file is built.

 ## Sample apps

 I've put notes on how I set up the sample apps to demonstrate the pipeline in [demo-pre-reqs/README.md](./demo-pre-reqs/README.md) however neither of the sample apps are particularly useful and were purely used to test and demo the pipeline.